spencerhcheng/holberton-system_engineering-devops/w1/d4/lecture_notes.md

 "Rover"
 ```

-You need quotation marks when using bracket notation:
+You need quotation marks when using bracket notation but not for dot notation:

 ```
 > dog[name]
 Error message...

+> name
+Error Messages...

 > dog["name"]
 "Rover"

-> name
+> dog."name"
-Error Messages...
+Error message...

+> dog.name
+"Rover"
 ```

 We can also create the entire object in a single statement.